 Association with Adults

 The methods of Scouting are the ways that Scouting’s aims of developing character, citizenship, and fitness in youth are achieved.
 One of the methods is “association with adults”.

-How does the Boy Scout program provide the opportunity for adult association:
+How does the Scouts BSA program provide the opportunity for adult association:

 - By having Scoutmaster and Assistant Scoutmasters to serve as mentors to the youth leadership